naoufal/react-native-activity-view/README.md

   url: "URL you want to share",
   imageUrl: "Url of the image you want to share/action",
   image: "Name of the image in the app bundle",
-  anchor: React.findNodeHandle(this.refs.share), // where to show popup on ipad?
+  anchor: React.findNodeHandle(this.refs.share), // Where you want the share popup to point to on iPad });
-});
 ```
+_Note:
-_Note: Only provide one image type to the options argument.
+- Only provide one image type to the options argument.
 If multiple image types are provided, `image` will be used._
+- anchor is optional and only applicable for ipad. popup will be centered by default if anchor is not provided.

 ## Example
 Using Activity View in your app will usually look like this: